AliMehrpour/SelfDrivingCar-Term2-P1-ExtendedKalmanFilter/README.md

 The results were visualized with [Sensor Fusion utilities](https://github.com/udacity/CarND-Mercedes-SF-Utilities).

 ## Lessons Learned
-- Considering both sensor data (LIDAR and RADAR) give much better accuracy
+- Considering both sensor data (LIDAR and RADAR) give much better accuracy.
+You can see in RSME table that when we are considering both sensor data, we have acceptable RMSE.
-- Lidar sensor give better measurement (I think lidar sensor noises are less)
+- Lidar sensor give more accurate measurement than radar

--
+## Build Instructions
+1. Clone this repo.
+2. Make a build directory: `mkdir build && cd build`
+3. Compile: `cmake ../src && make`
+   * On windows, you may need to run: `cmake ../src -G "Unix Makefiles" && make`
+4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`.
+You can find
+   some sample inputs in 'data/'.
+    - eg. `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt true|false true|false`